goodevilgenius/win-launcher/README.md

-ITMS Launcher
+Win Launcher
 =============

-This bash script will launch iTunes from itms:// links in iTunes on my Windows VM.
+This bash script will launch links (including itms:// links) in the default application in a Windows VM.